Inside Job (Don Henley album)

 Inside Job is the fourth solo studio album by Don Henley, the lead vocalist and drummer for the Eagles.
-The album was released through the Warner Bros. record label on May 23, 2000, the album was Henley's last album of all-new material until the release of Cass County in 2015, as well as his first album to be recorded fully digitally.
+The album was released through the Warner Bros. record label on May 23, 2000; it was Henley's last album of all-new material until the release of Cass County in 2015, as well as his first album to be recorded fully digitally.
 The album was the first solo album for Henley in 11 years, the album reached #7 on the charts and released two Adult Contemporary Tracks singles with "Taking You Home", and "Everything Is Different Now".
 "Taking You Home" was also released as a single, and on the Billboard Hot 100, it peaked at #58.